AaltoSciComp/scicomp-docs/aalto/llm-web-apis.rst

 - ``openai/gpt-oss-120b``

 All models support the OpenAI-compatible chat/completions API, so most existing OpenAI client libraries work without changes.
+If you want to request new models, please email ``rse@aalto.fi``.
+Please note that only models smaller than 45GB can be used in the current hardware we have.

 Python quickstart